Most miscarriages happen in the first 12 or 13 weeks of pregnancy. It is much less common to miscarry after this stage.

 The main causes of late miscarriage are thought to be:

-- Chromosome problems: These are usually one-off abnormalities, happening out of the blue, but they might be due to a problem that you or your partner have, probably without knowing.
-Examples of chromosome problems are Downs Syndrome, Edwards Syndrome and Turners Syndrome.
+- Chromosome problems: These are usually one-off events, happening out of the blue, but they might be due to a problem that you or your partner have, probably without knowing.
+Examples of chromosome arrangements or differences that can cause miscarriage are Downs Syndrome, Edwards Syndrome and Turners Syndrome.

 - Genetic: This is when the baby doesn’t develop normally right from the start and cannot survive.
 This is the cause of more than half of all early miscarriages, but it can cause late loss too.